apache/phoenix-site/site/source/src/site/markdown/phoenix_mr.md

 When a Phoenix table is the source for the Map Reduce job, we can provide a SELECT query or pass a table name and specific columns to import data .
 To retrieve data from the table within the mapper class, we need to have a class that implements [DBWritable](http://hadoop.apache.org/docs/current/api/org/apache/hadoop/mapred/lib/db/DBWritable.html "DBWritable") and pass it as an argument to PhoenixMapReduceUtil.**setInput** method.
 The custom DBWritable class provides implementation for [readFields(ResultSet rs)](http://hadoop.apache.org/docs/current/api/org/apache/hadoop/mapreduce/lib/db/DBWritable.html#readFields%28java.sql.ResultSet%29 "readFields") that allows us to retrieve columns for each row.
 This custom DBWritable class will form the input value to the mapper class.
->Note: The SELECT query must not perform any aggregation as **this** is not supported by our map-reduce integration.
+>Note: The SELECT query must not perform any aggregation or use DISTINCT as these are not supported by our map-reduce integration.

 Similarly, when writing to a Phoenix table, we use the PhoenixMapReduceUtil.**setOutput** method to set the output table and the columns.
 >Note: Phoenix internally builds the UPSERT query for you .